 Customer Care at the Cleaning Company

-It’s a good few years since I met these people, but the client’s name recently popped into my head for goodness knows why.
+It’s a few years since I met these people, but the client’s name recently popped up in a conversation.
 This cleaning company has been very successful over the years and I remember them as one of the most impressive small businesses I’ve come across.

 First, their business is spread quite widely across the country.
 Despite this, they retain excellent customer relations because they put it at the very core of everything they do.
 This is not just lip-service, but genuine quality customer care.
 They’re all the time talking with their customers, reviewing budgets and what can be achieved within the means of the people who employ their service.
 They talk to them as fellow humans, not as paying customers, and they’re not trying to sell a service the customer cannot afford.